📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

 "Broken marriages, shattered friendships, racial divisions, war between nations--we live in a fractured world.
 How can the pieces be put back together?
 In Ephesians Paul lifts the veil from the future to allow us to see God's plan to unite everyone and everything in Christ.
 Studying this book will renew your hope."

 We would love to have you join us.
-If interested please contact:
+If interested please contact Elizabeth Eagles

-Join us as we begin reading The Hole in Our Holiness by Kevin DeYoung.
+Join us as we read The Hole in Our Holiness by Kevin DeYoung.

 ⏰ Time: Breakfast begins at 8:00 AM